fdhhhdjd/Microservice_CQRS_Event-Sourcing/README.md

     - `configs/`: Configuration files for databases and other services.
     - `constants/`: Constants used throughout the application.
     - `cors/`: Configuration for Cross-Origin Resource Sharing.
-    - `dbs/`: Database initialization scripts.
+    - `inits/`: All Database, Cache, socket,... initialization scripts.
     - `events/`: Contains event models and subscribers, central to Event Sourcing.
       - `models/`: Models representing events in the system.
       - `subscribers/`: Handlers reacting to events.